-In fall of 2017, Nazarian co-led an interdisciplinary Penn State team to earn second place and a $150,000 prize in NASA’s 3D-Printed Habitat Challenge, a Centennial Challenge competition established to develop the technology necessary to create shelters to support the human exploration of Mars.
+In fall of 2017, Nazarian co-led an interdisciplinary Penn State team to earn second place and a $150,000 prize in NASA’s 3D-Printed Habitat Challenge, a centennial challenge competition established to develop the technology necessary to create shelters to support the human exploration of Mars.
 Nazarian's earlier research with a team of materials scientists, which resulted in development of innovative and graded material interfaces, would enable the design of seamless shelters and impermeable bonds between glass and geopolymer concrete to protect individuals and the climate inside the habitat.

-Nazarian has received the Raymond A. Bowers Grant in 2015, an Incentives and Innovations Grant in 2014, the H. Campbell and Eleanor R. Stuckeman Collaborative Design Research Endowment Grant (a research Incentive grant) in 2013, and a Stuckeman Center for Design Computing grant in 2012.
+Nazarian received the Raymond A. Bowers Grant in 2015, an Incentives and Innovations Grant in 2014, the H. Campbell and Eleanor R. Stuckeman Collaborative Design Research Endowment Grant (a research Incentive grant) in 2013, and a Stuckeman Center for Design Computing grant in 2012.
 Nazarian has established cross-disciplinary teams of experts with interest and commitment to educational and research dimensions of various aspects of her explorations.

-Prior to her arrival at Penn State, she taught architectural design and graduate seminars for seventeen years at the State University at Buffalo, and four years at Cornell University.
+Prior to her arrival at Penn State, she taught architectural design and graduate seminars for 17 years at the State University at Buffalo, and four years at Cornell University.
 She has lectured and taught various workshops, as well as published and exhibited her works internationally.
-Her work was often materialized through constructs exploring the intersection of architecture, art and emergent materials- particularly those providing alternative readings of architectural surface and space.
+Her work was often materialized through constructs exploring the intersection of architecture, art, and emergent materials, particularly those providing alternative readings of architectural surface and space.
 She has authored many articles about this body of interdisciplinary work, including Future of Permanence: Re-learning from Las Vegas, and ’Hyperprism’, A Tectonic Landscape of Sound.
 She is the recipient of many awards including New York Foundation for the Arts Award and NYFA fellowship; as well as New York State Council on the Arts (NYSCA), Individual Artist Award, in support of projects “Introversions” and "Thresholds: The Arcades Project."